-Summary: People are telling us they are paying cash for common medical procedures, even if they’re insured — and getting lower prices.
+(Updated, March 2019) People are telling us they are paying cash for common medical procedures, even if they’re insured — and getting lower prices.
 Is this common?
 Is it legal?
 Why don’t more people ask for lower cash rates, and why don’t more providers offer?
-Answers to these questions and more …

 The situation, as described by two of our community members from our PriceCheck project crowdsourcing health care prices in California: